 Different headless browsers are more suited for different needs.
 We will list the most popular tools and describe them briefly to let you understand which one to choose considering the type of activity you’re going to perform.

 Google provides headless mode for Chrome, turning it into a lightweight and fast headless browser.
-It will be perfect for:
+A headless Chrome browser will be perfect for:

 - Data gathering,

 Firefox supports headless mode as well.
 Although you’ll need Selenium, Slimmer JS, or W3C WebDriver to run it in this mode.
 Headless Firefox can be used for:

 Speaking of Selenium, we also have a comprehensive overview of Python web crawlers.